Pure (No Angels album): Chart performance

 Released on 25 August 2003, Pure debuted at number one on the German Albums Chart in the week of 8 September 2003.
 It marked the band's third consecutive studio album to reach the top position on this particular chart.
 Due to the announcement of their disbandment two weeks after its release, promotional efforts for No Angels soon shifted to their first compilation The Best of No Angels (2003) after the release of Pure's third single "Feelgood Lies" in late September 2003.
 Pure, however, fell out of the top ten in its sixth week of release but remained on the chart until late December 2003.
 While not as commercially successful as its predecessors Elle'ments (2001) and Now...
 Us!
 (2002), both of which had been promoted significantly longer and spawned several reissues and special editions, it was eventually awarded a gold certification by the Bundesverband Musikindustrie (BVMI) for selling more than 100,000 copies.
 In Germany, Pure ranked fifty-second on the national year-end chart.

 In Austria, Pure became No Angels's third consecutive studio album to reach the top two of the Austrian Albums Chart.
 Upon its debut week, it was blocked from the top spot by Dead Letters (2003), the fifth album by Finnish rock band The Rasmus.
 While Pure failed to place on the national year end chart and was left uncertified, it spent twelve weeks on the chart.
 In Switzerland, the album became the group's third top ten album.
 The second highest new entry of the week after American R&B singer Mary J. Blige's album Love & Life (2003), it debuted at number nine on the Swiss Albums Chart.
 While none of Pure's singles managed to reach the top twenty of the Swiss Singles Chart, the album would spend one week within the top ten and remain another eight weeks on the chart.

-Since the album's promotion ended in September 2003, Pure produced three singles only.
-Lead single "No Angel (It's All in Your Mind)", No Angels' first release without Wahls, became the band's fourth number-one hit on the German Singles Chart.
-It also placed tenth in Austria, where it would become the band's seventh and final top entry on the Austrian Singles Chart.
-Follow-up "Someday" became the band the band's seventh top ten hit in Germany and while it peaked at number five, it would become the album's lowest-charting single.
-While "Eleven out of Ten" was originally announced as the album's third single, it was eventually replaced by "Feelgood Lies".
-A top three hit in Germany and the album's only top thirty entry in Switzerland, it became the album's highest-charting single.
+Pure also peaked at number ten on Billboard's European Top 100 Albums chart.